ericspod/EidolonLibs/README.md

 The **IRTK** directory contains the executables for Windows, Linux, and OSX which Eidolon currently uses from the Image Regitration Toolkit (https://github.com/BioMedIA/IRTK).
 Building instructions are found on the project's repository so there's no need to reproduce them here.
 Soon these will be replaced with those from MIRTK (https://github.com/BioMedIA/MIRTK) which is the successor project, so this directory will shortly be replaced or become legacy.
+Current a **MIRTK** is also included which provides some parallel functionality, specifically motion tracking.

 ## Building Platform Directories